JasonTuyen/personal-site/src/pages/posts/personal-website.md

 This project was built mainly with GatsbyJS and some light HTML+CSS.
-Most of the design was handled thanks to a Gatsby plugin called [Typography](http://kyleamathews.github.io/typography.js/) The homepage was designed by myself, below is a Figma mockup that I made for my homepage:
+Most of the design was handled thanks to a Gatsby plugin called [Typography](http://kyleamathews.github.io/typography.js/) The homepage was designed by myself, below is a Figma mockup that I made for my homepage and website:
 ![Screenshot of Figma Website](../../static/Thumbnail-OldSiteFigma.jpg)